spencertipping/ni/doc/examples.md

 # Examples
+**TODO:** Rewrite this to work with the new Canard-powered syntax.
+Maybe also include some examples of ad-hoc metaprogramming.

 A bunch of ways you might use ni to go about data manipulation tasks.

 ## Map/reduce word count